 The Group and University meets its day to day working capital requirements through existing unrestricted cash balances which are adequate to meet liabilities as and when they fall due for the foreseeable future.
 The Council has prepared detailed cash flow forecasts for both 2022/23 and 23/24.
+After reviewing these forecasts the Council is of the opinion that, taking account of severe but plausible downside risks, including the potential continued impact of the pandemic the Group will have sufficient funds to meet their liabilities as they fall due over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).

-Statement of Principal Accounting Policies
+Statement of Principal Accounting Policies (continued) Year ended 31 July 2022